The electronic patient record (ePA)

 Part of the approval process involves submittal of a security report, which must be created by an independent third party.

-All operations and access requests are logged in the electronic patient record for one year – the last 50 entries can be viewed regardless of this period.
+All operations and access requests are logged in the ePA for one year – the last 50 entries can be viewed regardless of this period.
+This allows you to keep track of who downloads, uploads or deletes documents in your ePA, for example.

 Further information